ProTubeVR/ForceTubeVR-Unity-Package/Example Project/ForceTubeVRExample/Assets/Plugins/HowForcetubeWork.txt

 I advice you to don't call this method and to let the protubevr application manage it to don't confuse all players in these settings.

- ---> so if the forcetube is already paired on Android and powered, then the ForceTubeVR will pass from "paired" statu to "connected" when you open a unity game with this plugin. at this point, once connected, all is good !

 And,
 if the forcetube isn't powered on game start, or was turned off during the game, or if the connection is lost for any other reason, the plugin automatically reconnect the ForceTubeVR when Windows detect the loss of connection as well you haven't paused the dedicated thread by calling SetActiveResearch(false).

+----------------------------------------------------------InitAsync-----------------------------------------------------------------

+If a forcetube is already paired on Windows or Android and powered, then all the forcetubevrs will pass from "paired" status to "connected" status (can see it in Windows Bluetooth manager) just after you call InitAsync().
+With this method, the six first paired forcetubevr detected will be put in the six channels in this order : rifleButt, rifleBolt, pistol1, pistol2, other, vest.
+It is the best for rifle games.
+If you prefer to set it up as a two pistol game (or any game with one weapon by hand), you should call InitAsync with a boolean "true" as only parameter (like this : InitAsync(true)), and the six first paired forcetubevr detected will be put in the six channels in this order : pistol1, pistol2, rifleButt, rifleBolt, other, vest.
+In the exemple, InitAsync() is called at RuntimeInitialize, so it is when the game with this plugin is launched (from editor or package).

 ----------------------------------------------------------Haptic effects------------------------------------------------------------------------